Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 In previous lessons we had a look at our data files and found they were in FASTQ format, a common format for sequencing data.
 We used `grep` to look for 'bad reads' containing more than three consecutive Ns and put these reads into their own text file.

-This could be rather time consuming and isn't very nuanced.
+This could be rather time consuming and is very nuanced.
 Luckily, there's a better way!
 Rather than assessing every read in the raw data by hand we can use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualise the quality of the whole sequencing file.

 ### About FastQC
 Rather than looking at quality scores for each individual read, FastQC looks at quality collectively across all reads within a sample.
 The image below shows one FastQC-generated plot that indicates a very high quality sample:

 <img align="center" width="800" height="600" src="{{ page.root }}/fig/good_quality1.8.png" alt="Example of high quality sample - all bars are in green section">

-The x-axis displays the base position in the read, and the y-axis shows quality scores.
+The x-axis displays the base position (bp) in the read, and the y-axis shows quality scores.
 In this example, the sample contains reads that are 40 bp long.

 Each position has a box-and-whisker plot showing the distribution of quality scores for all reads at that position.
 - The horizontal red line indicates the median quality score.